turanszkij/WickedEngine/README.md

 <img align="right" src="https://github.com/turanszkij/wickedengine-gifs/raw/main/snowstorm.gif" width="320px"/>

 ### Graphics API:
 The default renderer is `DirectX 12` on Windows and `Vulkan` on Linux.
-The `DirectX 11` renderer is no longer available starting from version 0.57.0, but it can be found on the <a href="https://github.com/turanszkij/WickedEngine/tree/dx11-backup">dx11-backup branch</a>.
 You can specify command line arguments (without any prefix) to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>